hollyhoward78/ask-holly-how/_pages/services.md

 ---
-layout: home
+layout: services
-title: Home
+title: Services
+order: 2
 introduction: This is the introduction
 conclusion: This is some more text.
 ---
-This is the home page
+This is the about page